AI News digest — April 12, 2026

 Meta Muse Spark: New Frontier Model with 16 Built-In Tools

 Meta released Muse Spark, a new AI model available on meta.ai featuring an impressive 16 built-in tools including a code interpreter, web search, and visual grounding capabilities.
 Available at meta.ai, the model is competitive with frontier models from OpenAI and Anthropic on standard benchmarks.
-Notably, Muse Spark is not released as open weights — a significant departure from Meta’s traditional open-source approach with Llama.
+Muse Spark is not released as open weights, breaking with Meta’s traditional open-source approach with Llama.
 Simon Willison provided an in-depth analysis of the model’s tool architecture and capabilities, noting the sophisticated tool-chaining behavior and the code interpreter’s ability to execute Python in a sandboxed environment.

 Security & Safety